dasniko/keycloak-reactjs-demo/README.md

 For my demo purposes, I'm using [dasniko/keycloak-javaee-demo](https://github.com/dasniko/keycloak-javaee-demo) as a possible example.

 But there's also a swagger spec ([backend-swagger-spec.yml](./backend-swagger-spec.yml)) providing the API of the needed backend, so you can spin up a service on your own.
+The URLs in the `securityDefinitions` section shows my local Keycloak setup, you have to adjust this possibly!
-Don't forget to adjust the host/port in the `proxy` section of `package.json`, if you run your service on ohters than default.
+()Also don't forget to adjust the host/port in the `proxy` section of `package.json`, if you run your service on ohters than default.)

 _(currentlly I'm working on a ready-to-use-service which I can provide for your convenience)_